coastalwhite/gburghoorn.com/content/posts/catching-buses/index.md

 time.
 If you know you are going to miss the bus, don't rush to the bus stop just to wait there for 15 minutes.
 Instead, you might clean out the dishwasher then rush to the bus stop.
-If you see that you will not make it for the next interval or even that you might not make it, it might be better to consider doing a different task.
+If you see that you will not make it for the next interval or even that you might not make it at all, it might be better to consider doing a different task.
 Most of the time, these will be short mindless tasks which you have either been putting off or you had planned for later.
 In both cases, you are saving time as opposed to waiting at the bus-stop, or at least not losing